Rus

 22-30 November 2011

-Second Monitoring Mission: Conducted second independent monitoring mission nine months after the first mission.
+Second EU Monitoring Mission: Conducted second independent monitoring mission nine months after the first mission.
 Mission report concluded that project implemented all recommendations made during the first monitoring mission in November 2010.
 By the results of the second mission project received following grades:

 Relevance and quality of design B;